Select Country

 The processing time from first filing to registration (assuming no objections are raised by the IPRD or any interested third party) is approx. 9 months.

-Upon registration, the trademark is published in the “Malta Government Gazette”.
+Upon registration, the trademark is published in the “online IP Journalof Malta”.

 National:

-An Opposition period of sixty (60) working days will then begin to run, within which interested third parties may oppose the registration of the subject mark.
+An Opposition period of 90 days runs from the date of publication of a trademark application, within which interested third parties may oppose the registration of the subject mark.

 A trademark registration is valid for 10 years from the date of filing.
 The registration is renewable for periods of 10 years each.
 Persons interested are to specifically seek legal advice as to the effective date of registration and the 'due by' renewal date of any trademark registration carrying a filing date prior to 1st January 2001, since (a) until 1 January 2001 trademark registration (and renewal) was for a period of 14 years at a stretch, and (b) until some time around 2003, the "priority date" (where applicable) was considered the effective date as from when the original (and subsequent) term(s) of registration was/were calculated.